Bradley Nowell

 Bradley James Nowell (February 22, 1968 – May 25, 1996) was an American musician and the lead singer of the band Sublime.

 Born and raised in Belmont Shore, Long Beach, California, Nowell developed an interest in music at a young age.
 Nowell formed Sublime with bassist Eric Wilson and drummer Bud Gaugh, whom he had met while attending California State University, Long Beach.
 During his lifetime, Sublime released the albums 40oz. to Freedom and Robbin' the Hood to critical and commercial success.
 In 1996, Nowell died of a heroin overdose in a San Francisco hotel while Sublime was on tour.

 Early life

 Nowell and his sister, Kellie, were born and raised in the Belmont Shore neighborhood of Long Beach, California, to Jim and Nancy Nowell.
 As a child, he enjoyed surfing and sailing, often participating in boat races.
 Nowell became a difficult child and was often hyperactive and disruptive; his mother recalled that he was "very emotional, very sensitive, very artistic, but he was needy … He was always testing just to see what he could get away with."
+Nowell was diagnosed with attention-deficit disorder and prescribed Ritalin, which his widow stated partially led to his drug addiction later in life.
 After his parents' divorce when he was 10, Nowell's behavior worsened.
 His mother was originally awarded custody, but found him too difficult to control, and at the age of 10 he moved in full time with his father.